seobando/CERTIFICATIONS_PYSPARK/README.md

 # SPARK FUNDAMENTALS

-# Databricks Certified Associate Developer for Apache Spark 3.0
+This is a summary of my studies to the Spark Associate Developer for Apache Spark 3.0, the requirements [are](https://academy.databricks.com/exam/databricks-certified-associate-developer):

-**Prerequisites:**

-The minimally qualified candidate should:

 - have a basic understanding of the Spark architecture, including Adaptive Query Execution
 - be able to apply the Spark DataFrame API to complete individual data manipulation task, including: